 Mayan Gold is a unique heritage variety, because they are the first potato in the UK from the indigenous Phureja potatoes of Peru.

 Mayan Gold have a rich golden colour and a moreish flavour.
 They have a fluffy flesh which results in excellent roasties, chips and jackets.
+Try out the Mayan Gold variety in our yummy Asian slaw baked potato recipe.
+Explore our wider potato recipes ranging in cuisine, cooking type and categories.

 Yukon Gold has an attractive smooth yellow skin with a very yellow flesh.
 It makes a great baking potato but also a lovely roast or chip potato recipe.